Alibaba Group: Hong Kong listing

 In February 2021, Alibaba sold $5 billion in bonds, the company's third large sale of dollar bonds, issuing four sets priced to yield between 2.143% and 3.251%.
-The four sets of bonds were $1.5 billion of both 10 year and 30 year debt along with $1 billion of bonds due in 20 and 40 years.
-The 20 year bonds were designated as sustainability notes.
+The four sets of bonds were $1.5 billion of both 10-year and 30-year debt along with $1 billion of bonds due in 20 and 40 years.
+The 20-year bonds were designated as sustainability notes.

-On April 9, 2021, as part of a Chinese crackdown on big tech, SAMR issued a $2.8 billion fine against Alibaba for anti-competitive practices and ordered Alibaba to file self-examination and compliance reports to the SAMR for three years.
+On 9 April 2021, as part of a Chinese crackdown on big tech, SAMR issued a $2.8 billion fine against Alibaba for anti-competitive practices and ordered Alibaba to file self-examination and compliance reports to the SAMR for three years.
 This amounted to 12% of its 2020 net profit.
 Critics say the move tightens the Chinese's governments control of tech companies.
+Alibaba stated that it would dedicate itself to correct its errors and accepted the fine without making any appeal.

 On 11 November 2021, it was reported that over the course of its 11-day Singles' Day sales extravaganza, Chinese e-commerce giant Alibaba Group Holding received a record 540.3 billion yuan (S$114.4 billion) in orders, a 14 percent increase over the previous year.

 In July 2022, the SEC added Alibaba to a list of companies facing delisting from U.S. stock exchanges if its auditors remain unable to examine Alibaba's books before 2024.

 In December 2022, a state-owned enterprise of the China Internet Investment Fund, established by the Cyberspace Administration of China, took a 1 percent golden share investment in two Alibaba subsidiaries that control Youku and UCWeb.

+2023 restructuring to present

+In March 2023, Alibaba announced their "1+6+N" restructuring plan, which reorganized its business structure into six independently run entities: Cloud Intelligence Group, Taobao and Tmall Group, Cainiao Smart Logistics Network, Local Services group, Alibaba International Digital Commerce, and the Digital Media and Entertainment group.
+Each business unit would have their own CEO and board of directors and be able to seek their own fundraising and market listings.
+Under the new "1+6+N" structure, Alibaba also established a Capital Management Committee and a Compliance and Risk Committee.
+The Wall Street Journal reported on 30 March that Jack Ma engineered this in talks with company CEO Daniel Zhang while he was overseas.

+In September 2023, Cainiao Smart Logistics Network Ltd., the logistics arm of Alibaba Group, has filed for its Hong Kong initial public offering, potentially making it among the first of the Chinese e-commerce leader's units to go public.

+In December 2024, Alibaba announced it would sell Intime Department Store to Youngor Group.

+In November 2025, the Financial Times published a report stating that a U.S. national security memo accused Alibaba of providing capabilities to the People's Liberation Army used to target the U.S. Alibaba disputed the report.